RogerMarsh/dptdb/README.txt

    Build dependencies

       * `Wine`_
-      * `Python`_ 2.6 or later
+      * `Python`_ 2.6 or later (both host system and Microsoft Windows versions)
       * `setuptools`_
       * `SWIG`_ 2.0.8 or later
-      * Port of MinGW to GNU/Linux, BSDs, etc

-      Download and install the port of MinGW.
+      * `MinGW Installation Manager`_
+      * 'GNU make'_ (called gmake on BSD systems, usually make otherwise)

       Download and install Wine.

+      Download and install the MinGW Installation Manager under Wine.

+      Follow the `MinGW`_ instructions to install at least the MinGW base and gcc-g++ compiler suite.
+(MSYS is not needed because the host operating system provides those things.)

+      Download and install Python if not already present.
+(Your distribution almost certainly provides Python.)

+      Download and install GNU make if not already present.
+(Your distribution almost certainly provides GNU make.)

       Download and install Microsoft Windows versions of SWIG and Python under Wine.

+      Download and install setuptools in Python if not already present.

-      Download and install setuptools in the Python installed under Wine.
+      Download and install setuptools in the Python installed under Wine if not already present.

    At February 2016 I am not able to install Python 3.4 or Python 3.5 under Wine 1.8 on FreeBSD 10.1 but Python 3.3 is fine.
 Installation of setuptools, mine is 12.5, on Python 3.3 works if the flavour of Windows reported by Wine is XP.
 Changing it in an attempt to install Python 3.5 prevented installation of setuptools on Python 3.3.

+   Use 'wine regedit' to put the directories containing the MinGW runtime in the path: usually C:\MinGW\bin and C:\MinGW\lib\gcc\mingw32\6.3.0 where the 6.3.0 is an example of a compiler version.

    Install the package by typing

        python setup.py install

    at the command prompt of a shell with setup.py in the current directory.
-You will probably need to indicate the version of Python under Wine using the PYTHON_VERSION option.
-For example

-       python setup.py install PYTHON_VERSION=34

-   because the default, 33 at time of writing, will go out of date.

    Runtime dependencies